nkhorman/json_fdw/README.md

 Fetching Remote Files
 ---------------------
-For remote fetch operations, an additional parameter has been introduced;
+For remote fetch operations, the \`\`filename'' parameter is now overloaded as any valid HTTP URL, and an additional parameter has been introduced;

 * \`\`http\_post\_vars'': A list of key value pairs separated by the \`\`&'' symbol that are sent in a post operation.

-Using key values pairs in the filename URL and in htt_post_vars option are not mutally exclusive, however, a given key value pair should only exist in one or the other.
+Using key values pairs in the filename URL and in http\_post\_vars option are not mutally exclusive, however, a given key value pair should only exist in one or the other.

 The following example shows how to fetch remote files, that are then cached locally.

-Note that the existing handling of Gzip files is supported, because, after the file is fetched, it is handed off to the existing file handling code, as if it were previously staged on disk.
+**Note**: that the existing handling of Gzip files is supported, because, after the file is fetched, it is handed off to the existing file handling code, as if it were previously staged on disk.